DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 -F matfile
     Run dummy sniffer with canned data.
 See `Canned Data Format`_ for details.

+-E event-id
+    Specify that event-id should be decimated and filtered as a bit mask.
+This is used to specify an FA id being used to inject events as a bit mask rather than as a pair of numbers.

 -X
     Enable extra commands (debug only), see `Debug Command (D)`_.